niels-slotboom/notes/Submanifolds.typ

   $
     macron(R)(X,Y)Z = P R(X,Y)Z + P lr(((nabla_X P)nabla_Y Z - (nabla_Y P)nabla_X Z), size: #130%).
   $<precursorGaussEqn>
   This demonstrates that the intrinsic curvature contains more than just the projection of the ambient curvature.
-The second term involves the covariant derivative of the projector $P$ and encodes how $T Sigma$ varies under parallel transport within the ambient manifold.
-It is, in fact, the algebraic seed of the _Gauss-Codazzi equation_, which we will derive in the following sections.
+In fact, the above is the algebraic seed to the _Gauss-Codazzi equation_, a result we will steadily work towards throughout the following sections.

-  However, to properly interpret this additional term, we must first introduce the concept of _extrinsic curvature_.
+  To properly interpret the additional term, we must however first introduce the concept of _extrinsic curvature_.
 As it stands, the expression
   $
     P lr(((nabla_X P) nabla_Y Z - (nabla_Y P) nabla_X Z), size: #130%)
   $<extraTermForIntrinsicCurvature>
   clearly introduces a dependence on how the submanifold is situated within the ambient space---it involves the derivative of the projector onto the tangent bundle, and hence reflects how that bundle varies from point to point.
 This suggests that the _shape_ of the submanifold is encoded here---the part that we found to be missing in the concrete example above.
-However, the geometric content of this term is not transparent in its current algebraic form.
-The introduction of extrinsic curvature will allow us to isolate and interpret this shape-dependence more clearly, ultimately leading to the _Gauss-Codazzi equation_, which links intrinsic, extrinsic and ambient curvature in a precise way.
+However, the precise geometric content of this term is not transparent in its current algebraic form.
+The introduction of extrinsic curvature will allow us to isolate and interpret this shape-dependence more clearly, ultimately leading to the Gauss-Codazzi equation.
+This equation links intrinsic, extrinsic and ambient curvature in a precise way.
 == Extrinsic Curvature
 === Algebraic Motivation for Extrinsic Curvature
 In this section, we introduce the concept of _extrinsic curvature_.
 Its connection to the @extraTermForIntrinsicCurvature[additional term] appearing in the expression for $macron(R)$ will not be immediate---we will establish that link later.
 For now, we treat it as a concept in its own right, motivated by the structure behind the ambient and induced connections.